Experiments¶

 - In the

-occur independently and the successfull removals will be combined as a
+occur independently and the successful removals will be combined as a

 secondary change.
-The process repeates until find all possible combinations.
+The process repeats until find all possible combinations.

 fast-experiment <experiment-names> <files-or-folders>